-Papatheodorou, T. and Prescott, A. (2022) First Steps: An Early Autism Family Support programme.
-Bath: Norland (programme licensed to Transforming Autism Project for implementation)
+- Papatheodorou, T. and Prescott, A. (2022) First Steps: An Early Autism Family Support programme.
+Bath: Norland.
+Available at: https://www.norland.ac.uk/wp-content/uploads/2022/09/FIRST-STEPS-PROGRAMME.pdf [ The programme is licensed to Transforming Autism Project for implementation)

-Papatheodorou, T. and Prescott, A. (forthcoming) Home-Based Support for Young Autistic Children: Programme co-design with the synergy of researchers, child therapists and caregivers.
-In Papaneophytou, N. and Das, U. (eds) Autism: A Metamorphic Orientation Toward Systems, People, and Things (abstract submitted)
+- Papatheodorou, T. and Prescott, A. (forthcoming) Home-Based Support for Young Autistic Children: Overview of a Programme Co-designed with Researchers, Child Therapists and Caregivers.
+In U. Das and N. Papaneophytou (eds) Autism: A Metamorphic Orientation Toward Systems, People, and Things.
+London: Elsevier (in press)

 With thanks to the following therapists and experts for their input during the design of the Autism Support framework and the bespoke programme for the Transforming Autism Project charity